STAIRlab/sees/docs/library/1_Modeling/element/quadrilateral/48-Bbar Plane Strain Quadrilateral.md

 # Bbar Plane Strain Quadrilateral

-<p>This command is used to construct a four-node quadrilateral element
+This command is used to construct a four-node quadrilateral element object, which uses a bilinear isoparametric formulation along with a mixed volume/pressure B-bar assumption.

-object, which uses a bilinear isoparametric formulation along with a mixed volume/pressure B-bar assumption.
-This element is for plane strain problems only.</p>
+> The only material formulation available for this element is `PlaneStrain`

 ```tcl
 element bbarQuad $eleTag $iNode $jNode $kNode $lNode